 Haiden has been watching four of his cousins play string instruments since he was an infant.
 He’s attended countless recitals to see two of them playing violin.
 Another cousin plays his cello for us every Christmas Eve, and we get to hear my nephew play his viola whenever he has a new piece he wants to share.

 So it was no surprise when Haiden started staying he wanted his own violin a year ago.
 He was nine at the time, and he’s had a great track record of wanting to try…everything.

-Haiden had already been taking piano lessons, and we're well aware that any musical instrument is an investment of both time and money.
-So my husband and I decided to let the idea marinate for a little bit instead of jumping into the idea full steam ahead.
+Haiden had already been taking piano lessons, and we’re well aware that any musical instrument is an investment of both time and money.
+So my husband and I decided to let the idea sit for a little bit instead of jumping into the idea full steam ahead.

 Haiden’s desire to play hasn’t faded, so it became time to figure out what to do when your kid wants to play the violin.

 How to Help Kids Start Playing the Violin